Diane Keaton: 1968–1979: The Godfather films and stardom with Annie Hall

-In 1977 Keaton won the Academy Award for Best Actress in Allen's romantic comedy Annie Hall, one of her most famous roles.
+In 1977, Keaton won the Academy Award for Best Actress for Allen's romantic comedy-drama Annie Hall, one of her most famous roles.
 Annie Hall, written by Allen and Marshall Brickman and directed by Allen, was believed by many to be an autobiographical exploration of his relationship with Keaton.
-Allen based the character of Annie Hall loosely on Keaton ("Annie" is a nickname of hers, and "Hall" is her original surname).
-Many of Keaton's mannerisms and her self-deprecating sense of humor were added into the role by Allen.
+Allen based the character of Annie Hall loosely on Keaton ("Annie" was a nickname of hers, and "Hall" was her original surname).
+Many of Keaton's mannerisms and self-deprecating sense of humor were added into the role by Allen.
 (Director Nancy Meyers has claimed: "Diane's the most self-deprecating person alive.")
-Keaton has also said that Allen wrote the character as an "idealized version" of herself.
+Keaton also said that Allen wrote the character as an "idealized version" of herself.
 The two starred as a frequently on-again, off-again couple living in New York City.
 Her acting was later summed up by CNN as "awkward, self-deprecating, speaking in endearing little whirlwinds of semi-logic", and by Allen as a "nervous breakdown in slow motion."
-The film was both a major financial and critical success and won the Academy Award for Best Picture.
+Annie Hall emerged as a major critical and commercial success and won the Academy Award for Best Picture.
 Of Keaton's performance, feminist film critic Molly Haskell wrote, "Keaton took me by surprise in Annie Hall.
 Here she blossomed into something more than just another kooky dame—she put the finishing touches on a type, the anti-goddess, the golden shiksa from the provinces who looks cool and together, who looks as if she must have a date on Saturday night, but has only to open her mouth or gulp or dart spastically sideways to reveal herself as the insecure bungler she is, as complete a social disaster in her own way as Allen's horny West Side intellectual is in his."
-In 2006 Premiere magazine ranked Keaton in Annie Hall 60th on its list of the "100 Greatest Performances of All Time", and noted:
+In 2006, Premiere magazine ranked Keaton in Annie Hall 60th on its list of the "100 Greatest Performances of All Time", and noted:

 It's hard to play ditzy. ...
 The genius of Annie is that despite her loopy backhand, awful driving, and nervous tics, she's also a complicated, intelligent woman.
 Keaton brilliantly displays this dichotomy of her character, especially when she yammers away on a first date with Alvy (Woody Allen), while the subtitle reads, 'He probably thinks I'm a yoyo.'
 Yo-yo?
 Hardly.